joshtlalonde/SYSC3303-G27/Iteration-4/README.md

 # Setup and Test Instructions
 ### Adding Files to ecplipse
-Unzip the Project Submission folder.
-Within the folder should be a folder named `Eclipse`, to access this folder in eclipse you should start eclipse and then set your workspace to the location of the `Eclipse` folder.
-##### If this does not work these are the alternative steps to follow:
 1. Start a new project in Eclipse with any name
-2. Delete the `module-info` folder in the `src` directory
+2. Delete the `module-info` folder/file
 3. Locate the folder of this new project on your computer
-4. Once located, go to the directory `<ProjectName>/src` and insert the files located in our `G27_Code/src` directory into the `<ProjectName>/src` directory
+4. Once located, go to the directory `<ProjectName>/src` and insert the files located in our `G27_Code/src` directory
 5. Then right click on the project directory on the eclipse package explorer to add a new `Source Folder`, name this folder `tests`
-6. Locate the new tests directory at `<ProjectName>/tests`, then insert the files located in our `G27_Code/tests` directory into the new tests folder you just created
+6. Locate the new tests directory in your computers file explorer, then insert the files located in our `G27_Code/tests` directory into the new tests folder you just created
 7. Move the `floor_input.txt` and `README.md` into your directory `<ProjectName>`
 8. Now you should be able to `refresh` the package explorer by right clicking and selecting `refresh`
 9. You should now see the src and tests folders along with the floor_input.txt and the README.md